moonkin/moonkin.github.io/_posts/2018-12-02-applying-for-outreachy.md

 skills).
 I didn't know which options to specify for the `make` command, so I was just sitting there watching while it was creating directories for all the derivatives and producing some cryptic output.
 Later I identified several kinds of errors in the output.
-The easiest ones were about broken links and missing logo images, and those could have been fixed simply by updating the wiki pages.
+The easiest ones were about broken links and missing logo images, and those might have been fixed simply by updating the wiki pages.
 So I did it.
 Some errors stopped appearing and I was proud of myself as if it was the project's most important FIXME :)